HarshVardhan22/whatsapp-react/README.md

 1. Dark mode
 2. Emoticons Input
 3. User can add more type of files like Images and documents as well in the chat.

+I have also used redux to manage logged in user's state.
+To know more about redux check my repo : https://github.com/HarshVardhan22/React-Redux-Demo